unixwzrd/venvutil/README.md

 - **Conda and Pip Wrappers**: Includes wrapper scripts for Conda and Pip that log actions and freeze the state of environments for reproducibility.
 - **Cross-Platform Compatibility**: Designed to work seamlessly on macOS and Linux systems, with specific optimizations for Apple Silicon.
 - **Build and Installation Scripts**: Offers scripts to automate the setup of complex environments, including rebuilding NumPy with Apple Silicon optimizations.
-- **Comprehensive Documentation**: Includes detailed instructions and changelogs to help users get started and stay updated with the latest features.
+- **Comprehensive Documentation**: Includes detailed instructions and [CHANGELOG](CHANGELOG.md) to help users get started and stay updated with the latest features.

 ### Why Use Venvutil?